univention/ucs-school/doc/ucsschool-changelog/README.md

 This document uses Sphinx for building the artifacts from the reStructeredText (reST) documents.

-### Update configuration settings
+### Update the version references

 **NOTE:** If you are doing an errata release, skip this step.

-The following example illustrates the procedure on the example for the UCS@school 5.2 v2 release version.
+The document version is not configured in `conf.py`.

-Update configuration settings in `doc/ucsschool-changelog/conf.py`:
+`release` is taken from the `CHANGELOG_TARGET_VERSION` environment variable, which [base-doc.yml](../../.gitlab-ci/base-doc.yml) sets to the app version of the release pipeline.

-* Set `univention_changelog_previous_release` to `"5.2 v1"`.
+For an app release, update the version references in the `*.rst` files:

-* Set `release` to `5.2 v2`.
-It may also have to be adapted in [base-doc.yml](../../.gitlab-ci/base-doc.yml).
+* In `index.rst`, adjust the version jump ("from version 5.2v7 to 5.2v8")
-* Keep `version` at `5.2`.
+  and replace the section of the previous release with one for the new release.

-Add additional update information in the `*.rst` files.
-It might help to run `make clean` inside the docker container when your are doing a release.
+It might help to run `make clean` inside the docker container when you are doing a release.

 ### Editing and building the changelog